xsdc/Nano/README.md

 ## Overview

 A collection of various aspects of Apple platform development.

-(Work in Progress)
+Tasks and bots form a key part of the architecture.
+These are designed to automate and simplify various aspects of development, testing, and deployment.

 ## Tasks